Dr. Rami Lutfi

 Since people with obesity still suffer from discrimination, he became interested in helping this group of patients that appears to be growing in numbers.

 Seeing people become thinner and look better is not the real fulfillment, according to Dr. Lutfi.
 It’s in the resolution of comorbidities like high blood pressure and diabetes.
-It’s the improved quality of life that his patients experience, such as being able to tie their shoes, play with children, fit on an airplane or at a stadium for a concert or sports events, or have sex again.
-He even often has a chance to watch his female patients become pregnant after years of infertility.
+It’s the improved quality of life that his patients experience, such as being able to tie their shoes, actively play with children, or comfortably sit on an airplane or at a stadium for a concert or sports event.

 Bariatric surgery is a rewarding profession that provides Dr. Lutfi with enormous satisfaction as he watches his patients become happier people with healthier, more fulfilling lives.